Welcome to the National Association of Left Handed Golfers Australia (NALGA)

 Right handed partners or guests are also welcome to enter into the daily and 72 hole stableford events

-Results - 57th National Championships held at Lonsdale Links and Queenscliff Golf Clubs.
+Results - 58th National Championships were held at Tuncurry, Taree, and Tallwoods Golf Clubs.

-A very successful Championships on two excellent Golf Courses.
-Congratulations to the Victorian Division on running a successful event.
+Thank you to the NSW Division on running a successful event.

 Prize Winners for 72-hole Events